Estate Planning CanadaHow Pet Guardianship Works When You Die

 Here’s what a basic pet clause can look like in your Will provided by Epilogue:

-I give my pet [cat/dog/bird/other] to [main beneficiary’s full name].
+I give my pet [cat/dog/bird/other] to [primary beneficiary’s full name].

 If [primary beneficiary’s full name] predeceases me, or if [primary beneficiary’s full name] renounces this inheritance because they are unwilling or unable to provide a home for my pet, then I designate [alternative beneficiary’s full name] as the alternative beneficiary for my pet